godotengine/godot-docs/tutorials/animation/introduction.rst

 open the **Animation** bottom panel then choose **Apply Reset** in the animation editor's **Edit** dropdown menu.

-when using the keyframe icon next to a property in the inspector the editor will ask you to automatically create a RESET track.
+When using the keyframe icon next to a property in the inspector the editor will ask you to automatically create a RESET track.

 .. note:: RESET tracks is also used as a reference value for blending.
 See also `For better blending <../animation/animation_tree.html#for-better-blending>`__.